 As leaders, board members have three important roles:

-- To be servant-leaders: Serving the members of the community rather than their own needs, as well as empowering others to build strong relationships
+- To be servant leaders: Serving the members of the community rather than their own needs, as well as empowering others to build strong relationships

 - To be community builders: Fostering mutual respect, establishing protocols for interactions among board members and with the community, developing a sound visioning process for the community and collaborating with local municipalities

-By following these best practices, your board can ensure that your association remains a viable organization and that your community continues to be a place that residents are proud to call home.
+By prioritizing these 6 areas, your board can ensure that your association remains a viable organization and that your community continues to be a place that residents are proud to call home.
 Work with your management partner and fellow board members to assess where you are succeeding and where you have room to grow.
 For a quick check-up based on these 6 priorities, download our interactive checklist, Board Self-Assessment: How Well Are We Doing Our Job?